Chandrika Kumaratunga: Sudu Nelum Movement

+War for Peace

+After the LTTE sabotaged the peace talks, She pursued a military-based strategy against them, dubbed 'War for Peace'.
+This began what was arguably the most brutal phase of the Civil War, Eelam War III.
+The Kumaratunga Administration launched several major offensives such as Operation Riviresa (1995) which captured the Jaffna peninsula from the LTTE, Operation Sath Jaya (1996) which recaptured Mullaitivu and Operation Rana Gosa (1999).

+However, the armed forces suffered major set backs at to the Battle of Mullaitivu in 1996 and Battle of Kilinochchi in 1998.
+Her government thereafter launched Operation Jayasikurui which soon bogged down with heavy casualties.

 Foreign policy

-Her government, led by Foreign Minister Lakshman Kadirgamar succeeded in increasing the recognition and acceptance of Sri Lanka on the international stage, which had been greatly affected by the riots and suppression of insurgency in the 1980s.
+Her government, led by Foreign Minister Lakshman Kadirgamar increased the recognition and acceptance of Sri Lanka on the international stage, which had been greatly affected by the riots and suppression of insurgency in the 1980s.
 She succeeded in having the LTTE banned internationally; with the United States and the United Kingdom proscribed the LTTE on 8 October 1997 and 28 February 2001 respectively, thereby depriving that organization of a primary source of funding.
 Her government re-established formal diplomatic ties with Israel in 2000, which had become a major supplier of weapons to the island.

-Second term (1999–2005)
+Presidential Election - 1999

 In October 1999, Kumaratunga called an early presidential election.
 She lost vision in her right eye (permanent optic nerve damage) in an assassination attempt, by the Tamil Tigers, at her final election rally at Colombo Town Hall premises on 18 December 1999.
 She managed to defeat Ranil Wickremasinghe in the election held on 21 December and was sworn in for another term the next day.

 Her second term saw the civil war aggravating with her government suffering major defeats against the LTTE such as the Second Battle of Elephant Pass and Bandaranaike Airport attack.
-2001 saw the country's economy going into recession for the first time in history.